 28 Verily I say unto you, There be some standing here, which shall not taste of death, till they see the Son of man coming in his kingdom.

 These Scriptures speak of self-denial, carrying a personal cross, losing one’s life now for finding it later.
-It speaks of valuing one’s soul over momentary gains.
+It speaks of valuing one’s soul over short gains.
 The scriptures further tell us that Jesus will come in full glory to reward his true disciples.
-There are many who are so “now” oriented and so “me-me” oriented that they simply cannot imagine waiting for some future reward for good behavior.
+Many are so “now” oriented and so “me-me” oriented that they cannot imagine waiting for some future reward for good behavior.
 What those individuals need to consider is the fact that Matt.
 16:27 says:

 27 For the Son of man shall come in the glory of his Father with his angels; and then he shall reward every man according to his works.
 (Author’s emphasis)

 But wait.
 That Scripture says every man shall be rewarded.
-What that verse means is that those who have obeyed God, received Jesus Christ as their Lord and Savior and have lived a life that is pleasing unto Him will be positively rewarded, while those who were disobedient and did the opposite will be negatively rewarded.
-So, no matter what happens, everyone will receive a reward, based on his own behavior.
-Seems to me that a wise individual would work towards a positive reward, since a reward is awaiting every man.
+That verse means that those who have obeyed God, received Jesus Christ as their Lord and Savior, and have lived a pleasing life unto Him will be positively rewarded.
+In contrast, those who were disobedient and did the opposite will be negatively rewarded.
+So, no matter what happens, everyone will receive a reward based on his behavior.
+It seems that a wise individual would work towards a positive reward since a reward is awaiting every man.
 Hmmm.
-That puts a little different spin on the whole concept of Pie in the sky by and by, doesn’t it?
+That puts a little different spin on the concept of the Pie in the sky, by and by, doesn’t it?
 Mat.
 12:36-37 tells us:

 36 But I say unto you, That every idle word that men shall speak, they shall give account thereof in the day of judgment.

 37 For by thy words thou shalt be justified, and by thy words thou shalt be condemned.